SenseNet/docs.sensenet.com/content/guides/customization/01-menu-customization.md

 description: This article gives a brief overview about the customization of the Drawer (the left side menu) on the Admin UI.
 ---

 The Drawer component is the left side navigation menu.
-It lets you access the [personal settings](/guides/customization/00-personal-settings/), [setup](/guides/setup) and more other menupoints.
+It lets you access the [personal settings](./00-personal-settings/), [setup](../setup) and more other menupoints.

 ## Customization

-You can customize the drawer within the [personal settings](/guides/customization/00-personal-settings/).
+You can customize the drawer within the [personal settings](./00-personal-settings/).
 You can set drawer options for multiple devices.
 For example mobile, tablet, desktop and in general for default.
 There are 3 main options:

 1. [enabled](#enabled) - boolean value (it can be `true` or `false`)
 2. [type](#type) - string value (`"mini-variant"`, `"permanent"`, `"temporary"`)
-3. [items](#items) - array of DrawerItem (this is a complex type, look for examples below)
+3. [items](#items) - array of custom DrawerItems (this is a complex type, look for examples below)

 ### Enabled

 This it the simplest setting that can enable or disable the drawer itself.
 > Don't worry if you disabled the drawer and can't find personal settings.
-You can access it from the [Command palette](/guides/search/03-command-palette) with typing in _personal settings_ and pressing enter.
+You can access it from the [Command palette](./03-command-palette) with typing in _personal settings_ and pressing enter.

 Example setting: